-Once upon a time, the answer was no. Now the answer is maybe!
+Once upon a time, the answer was no. Now the answer is ASAP.
 Never say never we suppose.
 FL Studio OS X is now in Alpha Testing.
 This means we have a working native OS X version but it's under heavy development ...

 Hey, were working on it, no peeking!